💌 Love Philly? Sign up for the free Billy Penn newsletter to get everything you need to know about Philadelphia, every day.

-How and when did all of this Mummer’s business get started in Philadelphia?
+How and when did this Mummers business get started?

 So is it a Philly-only thing?

-The Mummers don’t exist like this anywhere else in America, but they’re around the world.
-History traces Mummers-esque activities all the way back to the Ancient Egyptians, and small town Canadians participate in Mummers activities the day after Christmas.
+But the Mummers don’t exist like this anywhere else in the U.S. right now, although some Canadians still participate in Mummers activities the day after Christmas.

 How does the parade work?

 The different clubs and divisions of Mummers dance, strut, perform and, in the case of the String Band division, play instruments.
-They’re judged near City Hall.
+They’re rated near City Hall by an anonymous group of judges.
 Mummers from the Fancy Brigades also perform skits in the Convention Center.

 There are five Mummer divisions: Comic, Wench Brigades, Fancy Division, Fancy Brigades and String Bands.
 And within the separate divisions, there are about 40 total clubs that can have as many 65 people.
 Here’s how they break down: